GenericMappingTools/pygmt/doc/install.rst

 ``libgmt.dylib`` or ``gmt.dll`` can be found on Linux, macOS or Windows, respectively.

-For Linux/macOS, adding the following line to your shell configuration file (usually `~/.bashrc` for Bash on Linux and `~/.zshrc` for Zsh on macOS)::
+For Linux/macOS, add the following line to your shell configuration file (usually `~/.bashrc` for Bash on Linux and `~/.zshrc` for Zsh on macOS)::

     export GMT_LIBRARY_PATH=$HOME/anaconda3/envs/pygmt/lib